danali-bst/bayesian-survival-tutorial/README.md

 --------------------------------------------------------------------------------
 ## 6. Methodology References

-1. Your Paper: The section “Bayesian inferences of the survival function and its summary measures.”
+1. Manuscript section “Bayesian inferences of the survival function and its summary measures.”
 2. Beta-Binomial Background: Hjort (1990), Fleming & Harrington (1991).
-3. RMST Discussion: Various references in your paper about the advantages over hazard ratios.
+3. RMST Discussion: Various references in manuscript about the advantages over hazard ratios.

 --------------------------------------------------------------------------------
 ## 7. Closing Notes